THC and REM Sleep Rebound: Why Your Dreams Go Wild When You Quit

 Think of it this way.
 If you held your arm in one position for hours and then released it, it would not just move back to neutral.
 It would swing past center before settling.
 Your brain's REM system is doing the same thing.
 It was suppressed, and now it is overproducing to compensate for the deficit.

 This is not a malfunction.
 It is a correction mechanism.
 Your brain is catching up on the dreaming, emotional processing, and memory consolidation that was disrupted during months or years of nightly THC use.
+A 2025 systematic review of polysomnography studies noted that while cannabis withdrawal clearly disrupts sleep, the degree to which THC actually suppresses REM during regular use may be less consistent than previously believed — making the rebound all the more unpredictable.[8]

 Why the Dreams Feel So Different from Normal Dreams